 Cold Seal Blister Pack

-• Not chemical resistant, which is often required by the FDA for food and beverage products.
+• Not chemical resistant, limiting use in some food and beverage applications.

 Custom Blister Packs